How to Do GST Reconciliation in Excel (4 Suitable Methods)

 Applying INDEX and MATCH functions to Do GST reconciliation in Excel

-• Go to purchase book dataset and copy the whole dataset with header row by pressing Ctrl + C together.
+• Copy the entire purchase book dataset (including the header row) by pressing Ctrl + C.

 Copying whole purchase book dataset